Updated: 13 Feb 2026

 Fossil fuel projects approved during the Albanese Government’s second term:

 In their first term, the Albanese Government approved 27 new coal, oil and gas developments.
-The five new approvals this term brings the total to 32.
+The eight new approvals this term brings the total to 35.

 But there are even more projects seeking Federal government approval.
-There are currently 42 further new or expanded coal mines seeking Federal Government approvals, with the potential to release more than 8.7 million tonnes of pollution every year in the 2030’s.
-This is equivalent to more than all Australia’s domestic flights every year (more than 600,000).
+There are currently 42 further new or expanded coal mines seeking Federal Government approvals, with the potential to release more than 9 million tonnes of pollution every year in the 2030’s, before considering the even more substantial climate pollution from burning the coal, oil, or gas they produce.
+This is equivalent to more than all Australia’s >600,000 domestic flights every year.
 These projects present a substantial risk to achieving both Australia’s climate targets and global goals of keeping warming well below 2ºC.

 Australia’s fossil fuel exports are a globally-significant source of pollution